Creating a Media Strategy

 Different Types of Media Strategies

 All media strategies take the same approach during creation.
-They must all have specific goals and a specific demographic n mind; however, their objectives may be totally different.
+They must all have specific goals and a specific demographic in mind; however, their objectives may be totally different.
 In this sense, there are different types of media strategies.
 For example, a strategy implemented to raise awareness of a certain issue or condition is far different than a strategy that is used to promote the upcoming release of a product or movie.

 Implementation of Your Media Strategy

-Use the SMART method when setting your objectives.
+Set Your Objectives: Use the SMART method when setting your objectives.
 They need to be:

-If you struggle with any of the above, spend time doing your research with your goals and objectives in mind.
+Research: If you struggle with any of the above, spend time doing your research with your goals and objectives in mind.

-What needs to be communicated?
+Create a Prospect Profile: What needs to be communicated?
 What's the message that will grab their attention?

-Based on the information above you are ready to draft your message.
+Draft the Message: Based on the information above you are ready to draft your message.
 You can use different messages, but they must all have the same objective.
 Don't forget your call-to-action.